intarchboard/e-impact-report/draft-iab-ws-environmental-impacts-report.md

 The workshop was expected to discuss:

-* The direct environmental impacts of the Internet, including but not limited to energy usage by Internet systems themselves (the network equipmenting and the power/cooling infrastructure nettded for such equipment), energy usage of the relevant end-user devices, resources needed for manufacturing the associated devices, or the environmental impacts throughout the life-cycle of Internet systems.
+* The direct environmental impacts of the Internet, including but not limited to energy usage by Internet systems themselves (the network equipment along with the associated power and cooling infrastructure), energy usage of the relevant end-user devices, resources needed for manufacturing the associated devices, or the environmental impacts throughout the life-cycle of Internet systems.
 This included discussion about the breakdown of those impacts across different system components and operations, and predictions about the potential future trends for these impacts based on changed usage patterns and emerging technologies.

 * Discussion of the indirect environmental impacts of the Internet, i.e., its effects on society through enabling communications,